Carne asada

-Carne asada is grilled and sliced beef, usually chuck steak (known as Diezmillo in Spanish), though skirt steak, flap steak, or flank steak can also be used.
+Carne asada is grilled and sliced beef, usually skirt steak, flap steak, or flank steak though chuck steak (known as diezmillo in Spanish) can also be used.
 It is usually marinated then grilled or seared to impart a charred flavor.
 Carne asada can be served on its own or as an ingredient in other dishes.

-Despite it being a grilled dish, the term carne asada translates literally to "roast meat"; the English-style dish "roast beef" is called rosbif in Spanish, so that each dish has a distinctive name.
-The term carne asada is used in Mexico and refers to the style of grilled meat in those countries.
-In South America, the term used for grilled meat is asado and it has a different style and preparation.
+The term carne asada is used in the northern part of Latin America and refers to the style of grilled meat in those countries.
+In other Spanish-speaking countries, particularly in South America, the term used for grilled meat is asado and it has a different style and preparation.

+History

+It is believed that it had originated in Northern Mexico especially in the states of Nuevo Leon and Sonora due to their strong ranching culture.

 Preparation

-Carne asada can be purchased from meat markets either prepared (preparada, i.e., already marinated) or not (no preparada), for marinating at home.
+Carne ranchera can be purchased from meat markets either prepared (preparada, i.e., already marinated) or not (no preparada), for marinating at home.
 The meat is characteristically marinated in lime juice, salt, and Mexican seasonings, but may also be simply rubbed with salt or spice rubs such as lemon pepper, before grilled.
 After grilling it is typically chopped for filling tacos and burritos, which also minimizes toughness.
+Once grilled, it is called carne asada.